 Many of us question our sexuality or gender at some point in our lives.
 This can be a confusing and isolating process, especially if those around you don’t understand.
 You are not alone!

 Sometimes, being around other people experiencing similar stuff can help us to understand who we are and to feel part of a community.
-Freedom is our LGBTQ service for young people in Bristol aged 13-19 (or up to 24 with an additional learning need or learning disability).
+Freedom is our LGBTQ service for young people in Bristol, and we run two different age groups: 13-19 and 19-25.

 Freedom is a fun, safe, inclusive and supportive project where you can meet other lesbian, gay, bi, trans, queer or questioning young people.
 It’s open to anyone questioning their sexuality or gender – there are no labels applied!